-Total operating revenues increased \$28.4 million, primarily due to an increase in mortgage interest income of \$16.8 million.
-In addition, fair value of investments increased by \$6.2 million in fiscal year 2019, having decreased \$4.2 million in fiscal year 2018.
+Total operating revenues increased \$12.8 million, primarily due to an increase in mortgage interest income of \$12.7 million.
+Mortgage interest income increased due to an increase in mortgage loan originations.

-Total operating expenses increased \$16.3 million.
+Total operating expenses increased \$16.6 million.
 This is primarily due to an increase in bond interest expense.
 Bond interest expense increased due to an increase in bonds payable which is primarily attributable to a rise in mortgage loan production.

-Nonoperating grant revenues increased \$25.7 million and nonoperating grant expenses increased \$23.3 million, primarily due to an increase in spending in the LIHEAP, Project Based Contract Administration, and down payment assistance programs.
+Nonoperating grant revenues decreased \$7.4 million and nonoperating grant expenses decreased \$4.3 million, primarily due to a decrease in spending in the down payment assistance program, principal reduction loan program, and reinstatement only program.
+During fiscal year 2020, these programs stopped receiving new applications.

-Debt Activity - Bonds outstanding at June 30 were as follows (expressed in thousands):

-2019 2018 Bonds payable \$2,628,317 \$2,128,712

-Year Ended June 30, 2019
+Debt Activity

-Total bonds payable increased \$499.6 million, which is deemed primarily attributable to an increase in mortgage loan production.
-During the fiscal year, THDA issued debt totaling \$749.9 million, with activity arising from four bond issues.
+Bonds outstanding as of June 30, 2020 were \$2,880,811 (expressed in thousands) which is a \$252.5 million increase from bonds outstanding of \$2,628,317 (expressed in thousands) as of June 30, 2019.
+The increase is deemed primarily attributable to an increase in mortgage loan production.
+During the fiscal year, THDA issued debt totaling \$658.5 million, with activity arising from four bond issues.

 With interest rates remaining at historically low levels, THDA continued to call bonds with proceeds from mortgage repayments and prepayments.
-THDA refunded \$28.9 million of outstanding bonds into new bond originations with lower interest rates.
+THDA refunded \$141.3 million of outstanding bonds into new bond originations with lower interest rates.